Academic Historian

 Laquan McDonald (1997-2014)

 On October 20, 2014, Laquan McDonald, a 17-year-old African American teenager, was shot 16 times within 14 seconds by Jason Van Dyke, a 36-year-old white Chicago, Illinois policeman.
 McDonald’s death was another catalyst for the growing national Black Lives Matter Movement.
-It also had significant local ramifications including the defeat … Read MoreLaquan McDonald (1997-2014)
+It also had significant local ramifications, including the … Read MoreLaquan McDonald (1997-2014)

 Patient Zero: Thomas Eric Duncan and the Ebola Crisis in West Africa and the United States